mavoweb/plugins/twitter/README.md

 https://twitter.com/mavoweb/status/864474590420008960

+Tweet URLs need to be on their own line to be converted.
-This won't be converted because it's not on its own line: https://twitter.com/LeaVerou/status/1011006218712834050
+This will not be converted: https://twitter.com/LeaVerou/status/1011006218712834050

 Some text here
 https://twitter.com/LeaVerou/status/1011006217248964608